 Creating accountability at leadership levels

-All Starbucks executives will be accountable for driving inclusion and diversity within their teams, and we’re doing so by tying executive compensation to our inclusion and diversity goals.
+Starbucks executives are accountable for driving inclusion and diversity within their teams.

 Learn about how we celebrate heritage at Starbucks, and how our partners are part of our equity, inclusion and diversity journey: